 Dr. Melissa Gregg

-Melissa Gregg is an Associate Professor of Psychology and director of the Perception, Cognition, and Neuroscience Lab at the University of Wisconsin – Parkside.
+Dr. Gregg is an Associate Professor and Chair of the Psychology, Professional Counseling, and Neuroscience department at UW – Parkside.
 She earned her Ph.D. in Cognitive Science from SUNY, Stony Brook in 2010.
-After completing her Ph.D., she spent three years conducting postdoctoral research in the Auditory Cognitive Neuroscience Lab at the University of Nevada, Las Vegas, where she received a grant from the Army Research Office to conduct her research.
-Dr. Gregg conducts research on plasticity of the sensory systems, the psychological and neural mechanisms underlying natural auditory scene perception, long-term memory for sounds, and auditory scene analysis.
+After completing her Ph.D., she spent three years as a postdoctoral researcher in the Auditory Cognitive Neuroscience Lab at the University of Nevada, Las Vegas, where she received a grant from the Army Research Office to conduct her research.
+Dr. Gregg conducts research on research on plasticity of the sensory systems, the psychological and neural mechanisms underlying natural scene perception, long-term memory for environmental objects, and the design of human-machine interfaces.